maxking/docker-mailman/web/README.md

 - `MAILMAN_REST_PASSWORD`: Mailman's REST API user's password.
 Default value is `restpass`

-- `DJANGO_HOST_IP`: IP of the container from which the django will be served.
-Default value is `172.19.199.3`.
+- `MAILMAN_HOST_IP`: IP of the Container from which Mailman will send emails to hyperkitty (django).
+Set to `172.19.199.2` by default.

 - `SMTP_HOST`: IP Address/hostname from which you will be sending emails.
 Default value is `172.19.199.1`, which is the address of the Host OS.